apike/allenpike.com/_posts/2023-12-30-a-bet-on-product.md

 There are fundamental differences between building a product for a client and building a product startup.
 They justify different mentalities, approaches, and habits.
 When you have other revenue coming in, you can get away with side quests – such as building a polished, well-loved app that [gets a million downloads, yet loses money](https://playspies.com/release/2022/06/season4/).
 These adventures may feel partially successful because they’re fun and educational and popular, but if a product is not a tenable business, it’s a hobby.
 Hobbies can be rewarding, but by definition they can’t support a talented team iterating and improving towards something truly great.

-On the other hand, when you’re a product startup, you are necessarily focused on building something that can succeed, in every sense.
-Building products with a talented team, iterating and improving towards something great, is how I roll.
+So as much as I enjoy my hobbies, building with a talented team, iterating and improving towards something great, is how I want to spend my days.
 That’s how we do in our client work, and that’s what I want to do for product.

-So, last year, we started the process of splitting our client services and product development work into separate businesses.
+So, last year, we started the process of gradually splitting our client services and product development work into separate businesses.

 From one perspective, it’s a simple change: despite our many product experiments, Steamclock is fundamentally a client services business.
 In a way, this change is less about splitting out a product business, and more about founding a new one.